dotnet/dotnet-docker/samples/aspnetapp/README.md

 docker run --rm -p 8000:80 --name aspnetcore_sample microsoft/dotnet-samples:aspnetapp
 ```

 After the application starts, navigate to `http://localhost:8000` in your web browser.
-You need to navigate to the application via IP address instead of `localhost` for Windows containers, which is demonstrated in one of the following sections.
+You need to navigate to the application via IP address instead of `localhost` for Windows containers, which is demonstrated in the [View the ASP.NET Core app in a running container on Windows](#view-the-aspnet-core-app-in-a-running-container-on-windows) section.

 ## Getting the sample